python/cpython/Doc/library/inspect.rst

    Return in a single string any lines of comments immediately preceding the object's source code (for a class, function, or method), or at the top of the Python source file (if the object is a module).
+If the object's source code is unavailable, return ``None``.
+This could happen if the object has been defined in C or the interactive shell.

 .. function:: getfile(object)